saebekassebil/teoria/README.md

  - An interval object (teoria.interval), which makes it easy to find the interval between to notes, or find a note which is a given interval from a note.
+ There's also support for counting the interval span in semitones and inverting the interval.

 Syntax
 ---------